andrewcooke/bnum/README.md

 ### Philosophy

-I think you could characterise the Enum design as one driven by the idea that enumerations are natural numbers (perhaps reflecting a C or Java influence).
+You could characterise the Enum design as one driven by "enumerations are natural numbers" (perhaps reflecting a C or Java influence).
 In contrast, I started from the idea that the simplest enumeration is a set of names.

 As with most designs, many choices are inter-linked; getting a consistent set of choices is analogous to a local maximum in the "design space".
-So change in emphasis from numbers to names, plus a general desire for consistency, probably explains almost all changes.
+So the change in emphasis from numbers to names, plus a general desire for consistency, probably explains almost all changes.
 Evidence for this, I think, can be seen in [this discussion](http://bugs.python.org/issue17961) and my design can be seen as a reply to that: `__str__` is not arbitrary, but